What is Camp Agawak’s mission?

 What is our food like?

-We serve tasty, balanced meals in our main lodge where campers eat “family style” with their cabin mates and counselors.
-Every meal consists of a main entrée and a peanut butter and jelly station.
-In addition to the main entrée served at breakfast there is always fresh fruit and cold cereal available.
-During lunch and dinner a full salad bar is included as well as fresh fruit.
+We serve well balanced, nutritional meals in our main dining lodge where campers eat “family style” with their cabin mates and counselors.
+Along with the main entrée at breakfast, there is always fresh fruit, yogurt and cold cereal available.
+During lunch and dinner we serve a main entree, side dishes and a full salad bar is available as well as fresh fruit.
+In addition there is a separate area with a peanut butter and jelly station.
 Throughout the day we open up our “snack shack” for campers to refuel themselves.

 Can I request to have my friends in my cabin?